zambezi21/SOAR-EDR-PROJECT/README.md

   ![LimaCharlie 3](https://github.com/user-attachments/assets/7f94fdf6-ccf4-4368-83fa-972a28293dbf)
  *Ref 4: Sensor info from the VM to LimaCharlie from the host*

 - The thrid step was to generate telemetry using Lazagne as well as create a detection and response rule.
 Through the server, download Lazagne and then go to Tines and and view the Lazagne event info to help with creating a detection rule.
 Then using the info from the Lazagne event create both a detection and response aspect of a rule.
+Using an exsiting rule and then modifiying it to your use case is the best approach.
 Then using LimaCHarlie one can test the rule.

   ![Lazagne 1](https://github.com/user-attachments/assets/d44bb59e-b140-4c7e-8db4-4e366f24ed31)
   *Ref 5: Downloading Lazagne onto the Windows server*